Get exclusive member benefits & effect social change. Join Today

 Prolonged pressure placed on the femoral nerve can prevent blood from flowing in the affected area.
 The decreased blood flow can result in tissue damage.

 If your nerve damage is the result of an injury, it may be possible that your femoral vein or artery is also damaged.
 This could cause dangerous internal bleeding.
 The femoral artery is a very large artery that lies close to the femoral nerve.
 Trauma often damages both at the same time.
 Injury to the artery or bleeding from the artery can cause compression on the nerve.

-Additionally, because the femoral nerve provides sensation to a major portion of the leg, injuries can occur due to this loss of sensation.
-Having weak leg muscles can also make you more prone to falling.
+Additionally, the femoral nerve provides sensation to a major portion of the leg.
+This loss of sensation can lead to injuries.
+Having weak leg muscles can make you more prone to falling.
 Falls are of particular concern in older adults because they can cause hip fractures, which are very serious injuries.

 To diagnose femoral neuropathy and its cause, your doctor will perform a comprehensive physical exam and ask questions about recent injuries or surgeries, as well as questions about your medical history.

 To look for weakness, they will test specific muscles that receive sensation from the femoral nerve.
 Your doctor will probably check your knee reflexes and ask about changes in feeling in the front part of the thigh and the middle part of the leg.
 The goal of the evaluation is to determine whether the weakness involves only the femoral nerve or if other nerves also contribute.

 Additional testing might include:

 Nerve conduction checks the speed of electrical impulses in your nerves.
 An abnormal response, such as a slow time for electrical signals to travel through your nerves, usually indicates damage to the nerve in question.